 Occasionally, despite the best efforts of all concerned, flights are delayed for reasons beyond our control.
 In the event of such a delay we will always do our very best to provide a snack or meal when appropriate.
 Should there be an extended delay to your homeward flight we will endeavour to delay your departure from your holiday accommodation, and in the case of an overnight delay, overnight accommodation will be provided, although this may not be at your final holiday accommodation.

 Any amendment will be subject to availability, amendment charges, plus any difference in cost.
 This is in addition to any carriers' amendment or cancellation fees.
-Further details should be obtained from our Administration Department on 0845 330 2068.
+Further details should be obtained from our Admin Team on 01489 866970.
 Amendments within 7 days of travel are not always possible.

 The crime rate in Cape Verde is generally low.
 As in all destinations, especially in the larger towns, we advise you to exercise caution and not show valuables or large amounts of cash.
 Taxis are recommended at night on Santiago as it has fewer tourists and have more residential areas than the other islands.
 Taxis are available and are generally of a good standard, although it is advisable to agree the fare before setting off.

 The currency is the Cape Verdean Escudo or CV Esc which can only be obtained in the islands.
 You can take Sterling or Euros to exchange.
 The fixed exchange rate is 110 CV Esc to €1.
 Euros are widely accepted throughout the islands but be careful as credit cards are not.
-Maestro or Switch cards are currently not accepted, only the Visa and MasterCard sign.
-We do not recommend taking travellers cheques, as few places will accept these.
+Currently only Visa and MasterCard are accepted.
+We do not recommend taking travellers cheques, as very few places will accept these.
 Cash points are in major towns and airports however we recommend that you do not rely solely on these.